 In addition to their economic benefits, natural resources can play an important role in supporting successful social reintegration and reconciliation through community-based approaches to natural resource management, including promoting access to grievance- and dispute-resolution mechanisms.
-To ensure that growth in natural resource management sectors will contribute positively to peace efforts, DDR practitioners shall undertake all necessary efforts to understand the risks and opportunities presented by natural resource management and fully analyze and incorporate them into process planning, design and implementation.
-The linkages between organized criminal groups, armed forces and groups and illicit trade - including implications of local community actors - should also be taken into account.
+To ensure that growth in natural resource management sectors will contribute positively to peace efforts, DDR practitioners shall undertake all necessary efforts to understand the risks and opportunities and fully analyse and incorporate them into process planning, design and implementation.
+The linkages between organized criminal groups, armed forces and groups, and illicit trade - including their impact on local community actors - should also be taken into account.
 These include the potential for poor natural resource management, coupled with weak governance, to lead to further grievances and recruitment.
 Since natural resource management takes place at the local, regional and national levels, there are multiple opportunities to work cooperatively with relevant stakeholders during DDR processes.

-4. Guiding Principles
+4. Guiding principles